David Aardsma: Atlanta Braves

 On June 7, 2015, Aardsma signed a minor league contract with the Atlanta Braves.
 He was added to the Major League roster on June 9.
 He was designated for assignment on August 24 after compiling a 4.99 ERA in 33 games for the Braves.
 He was released on September 1 and never pitched again in the major leagues.

 Toronto Blue Jays

 On February 5, 2016, Aardsma signed a minor league contract with an invitation to spring training with the Toronto Blue Jays.
 He was assigned to minor league camp on March 25.
 On May 23, Aardsma opted out of his contract.

 Long Island Ducks

 On April 3, 2017, Aardsma signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 He became a free agent following the season.
 In 23 games 22.1 innings of relief he went 1-2 with a 2.01 ERA with 31 strikeouts and 9 saves.

 Retirement

 Aardsma announced his retirement on February 5, 2018, and joined the Blue Jays front office as a coordinator of player development.
-He served as an analyst for Sirius XM during spring training before the 2023 season.
+He served as an analyst for SiriusXM during spring training before the 2023 season.